Jaime Murray: Early life and education

-Acting
+Career

 Murray's first role was miming the lyrics in the original video of Stretch & Vern's dance track "I'm Alive" (1996).
 Some of her early television appearances included minor guest roles in BBC One's Casualty, The Bill, Love Soup and ShakespeaRe-Told: The Taming of the Shrew.

+In 2005 she played Ruth Kettering on the ITN television series Agatha Christie's Poirot (season 10, episode 1: "The Mystery of the Blue Train"), an adaptation of the 1928 novel The Mystery of the Blue Train, Agatha Christie’s sixth Hercule Poirot mystery novel.

 Murray starred as Stacie Monroe in series 1–4 of Hustle.
-She reprised that role in Hustle, series 8.
+She reprised that role in the show's series 8.

 Relocating to Los Angeles, Murray starred in Dexter as Lila West, Dexter Morgan's Narcotics Anonymous sponsor and the main antagonist in Season 2.
 In mid-2008, Murray joined the cast of The CW's series Valentine, playing the lead character, Grace Valentine.
 The show began airing in October 2008 but was cancelled by the end of the month.
 Murray was cast in another CW show, The Beautiful Life: TBL, as a wardrobe stylist, but the show was cancelled before she was able to appear.

 Murray finished shooting Possessions in 2010 and soon thereafter began shooting The Rapture.

 She starred in the horror film Devil's Playground (2010), directed by Mark McQueen, and then appeared as Helena G. Wells on the Syfy series Warehouse 13.
 Murray's portrayal of Wells received critical praise and was described as "saucy", "superb", as able to "anchor a series" and "endlessly fascinating".
 Her absence as the villainess in the season 3 Christmas episode, "The Greatest Gift", was bemoaned with the lamentation "she would have done it better".
 Murray was nominated for a 2012 Portal Award for her portrayal of Helena G. Wells on Warehouse 13.

 Murray also made a guest appearances on the Fox series The Finder, where she played a drug co-ordinator.
 Murray starred in the Starz miniseries Spartacus: Gods of the Arena, as Gaia, a longtime friend of Lucretia.
 Murray also had a guest appearance in 2009 on CBS series NCIS, playing ICE Agent Julia Foster-Yates.

 Murray made an appearance on the Partially Examined Life philosophy podcast, playing a part in Sartre's No Exit, alongside Lucy Lawless, Mark Linsenmayer and Wes Alwan.

 From 2013, she portrayed the character of Stahma Tarr in the Syfy series Defiance, which aired its final episode in August 2015.
 Murray had a recurring role in the sixth season of Once Upon a Time as the Black Fairy.

 She has recently been cast in The Originals final season as Antoinette, a vampire Elijah meets soon after losing his memories.

 Murray also appeared in the fifth and final season of Gotham as Nyssa al Ghul.